awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-nvme-drivers.md

 **To download and install the latest AWS NVMe driver**

+1. We recommend that you create an AMI as a backup as follows, in case you need to roll back your changes\.

+   1. When you stop an instance, the data on any instance store volumes is erased\.
+Before you stop an instance, verify that you've copied any data that you need from your instance store volumes to persistent storage, such as Amazon EBS or Amazon S3\.

+   1. In the navigation pane, choose **Instances**\.

+   1. Select the instance that requires the driver upgrade, and choose **Instance state**, **Stop instance**\.

+   1. After the instance is stopped, select the instance, choose **Actions**, then **Image and templates**, and then choose **Create image**\.

+   1. Choose **Instance state**, **Start instance**\.

 1. Connect to your instance and log in as the local administrator\.

-1. Download and extract the drivers using one of the following options:
+1. Download and extract the drivers to your instance using one of the following options:
    + Using a browser:

      1. [Download](https://s3.amazonaws.com/ec2-windows-drivers-downloads/NVMe/Latest/AWSNVMe.zip) the latest driver package to the instance\.